Things to do in Devon in May and half term 2026

 Here’s more of the family-friendly events and activities happening in Devon this May:

-Find out more about what’s on at Torre Abbey.
+Find out more about what’s on at Greenway.

 Head to Theatre Royal for a magical, interactive theatre storytelling sessions held every week.
 Tiny Tales is designed for two to four-year-olds and their grown-ups to explore enchanting stories together.